yanheinaung23-eng/Project-Singapore-Port-Full-Maritime-Data-Ecosystem/README.md

 My Email    👉 [yanhein.aung23@gmail.com](mailto:yanhein.aung23@gmail.com)

 A special thanks to the researchers at the University of St Andrews for providing the foundational dataset that made this analysis possible.
-This project represents a significant step in my work with Agentic AI and data analytics, and I am excited to continue refining these tools to drive smarter, more efficient port operations.
+This project represents a significant step in my data career, and I am excited to continue refining these tools to drive smarter, more efficient port operations.

 Hope you have a great day!
 Cheer!